 To have a valid ratification, the interest must be fully "disclosed or known" to the board, committee or stockholders approving the transaction.
 MGCL § 2-419(b)(1).
 Moreover, a majority of disinterested directors or shareholders must vote to approve the transaction.
 Id. § 2-419(b)(1)(i) & (ii).
 The presence of interested directors at the meeting where the board approves the transaction and the counting of the interested director's vote does not vitiate the ratification, so long as a majority vote of disinterested directors approves the transaction.
 Id. §§ 2-419(a)(2) & (3).
 The vote may occur either prospectively to approve the transaction or retrospectively to ratify it, and approval "is effective without regard to the size of the benefit that the director may receive from the contract or transaction."
-Hanks § 6.22[b] at 220.4.
+Hanks § 6.22[b] at 220.4.72

-12 In addition to director or shareholder approval, the Maryland statute allows for ratification of an interested director transaction by ¶ajny procedures authorized by Section 2-418."
-MSCL § 2-419(e).
-The procedures referred to in § 2-418 are those for a determination of eligibility for indemnification by a special counsel, ld. § 2-418 (e)(g), Interested directors may participate in the selection of special legal counsel if a quorum of disinterested board members cannot be established. ld. § 2-418(e)(2)(iii).
+In addition to director or shareholder approval, the Maryland statute allows for ratification of an interested director transaction by "[a]rny procedures authorized by Section 2-418.\ MGCL § 2-419(e).
+The procedures referred to in § 2-418 are those for a determination of eligibility for indemnification by a special counset. [d, § 2-418 (e)(2).
+The procedures referred to in § 2-418 are those for a determination of eligibility for indemnification by a special counset [d, § 2-418 (e)(2)(ii).